The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \begin{open} Determine the computational complexity of {\sc Minimum Edge Weight Reduction} for uniform matching games. \end{open}

-Second, the {\sc Minimum Vertex Weight Reduction} is the variant where every vertex~$i$ is given some positive weight $w(i)$ and we must find a blocking vertex set of minimum weight.
-Ahmadian et al.~\cite{AHS18} and Ito et al.~\cite{IKKKO17} both showed that this problem is \NP-hard for uniform matching games even if there are only two distinct vertex weights.
-Ahmadian et al.~\cite{AHS18} also showed that the complementary variant that maximizes the weight of the remaining players is \NP-hard.
+Second, the {\sc Minimum Vertex Weight Reduction} is the variant where every vertex~$i$ is given some positive weight $w(i)$ and we must find a blocking vertex set of minimum weight. \shortciteA{AHS18} and \shortciteA{IKKKO17} both showed that this problem is \NP-hard for uniform matching games even if there are only two distinct vertex weights. \shortciteA{AHS18} also showed that the complementary variant that maximizes the weight of the remaining players is \NP-hard.